kettanaito/vitest-profiler/README.md

 })
 ```

-> The plugin automatically configures your threads/forks with the correct `execArgv` to privision Node.js process profiling.
+> The plugin automatically configures your threads/forks with the correct `execArgv` to provision Node.js process profiling.

 ### 3. Run tests

-Finally, run your test command prepending `vitest-profiler` before it:
+Finally, run your test command adding `vitest-profiler` before it:

 ```sh
 vitest-profiler npm test